 and an M.A. and Ph.D. from Duke University.
 He is a member of Phi Beta Kappa.

 An historian, Dr. Flynn is the author of White Land, Black Labor: Caste and Class in the Late Nineteenth Century Georgia.
-He is also co-editor of an award-winning volume entitled Race, Class, and Politics in Southern History, and has penned numerous articles.
+He is also co-editor of an award-winning volume entitled Race, Class, and Politics in Southern History, and the author of numerous articles.

 Dr. Flynn has served many community and professional organizations.
-He is currently a member of the Executive Committee of the Commission on Independent Colleges and Universities of the State of New York and a member of the Board of Directors of the National Association of Independent Colleges and Universities.
+He is currently a member of the Executive Committee of the Commission on Independent Colleges and Universities of the State of New York (CICU) and a member of the Board of Directors of the National Association of Independent Colleges and Universities (NAICU).